philipperemy/stanford-openie-python/README.md

   <img src="img/out.png"><br><br>
 </div>

-Note: Make sure GraphViz is installed beforehand.
+*Note*: Make sure GraphViz is installed beforehand.
 Try to run the `dot` command to see if this is the case.
 If not, run `sudo apt-get install graphviz` if you're running on Ubuntu.

 ## V1